- Drive cautiously in school zones and near children.

-Official school days are usually Monday to Friday during school terms.
-This sign doesn’t apply on school holidays, weekends and public holidays.
+School speed limit signs operate on official school days, usually Monday to Friday during school terms.
+The speed limit doesn’t apply when the lights are not flashing, on such days as school holidays, weekends and public holidays.

 School zones usually apply over an area.
 The 40km/h speed limit applies until you pass an end school zone sign or a speed limit sign, even if you turn into another street.

 So, if you pass a school zone sign, don’t go faster than 40km/h until you pass either a speed limit sign or an end school zone sign.